 The level of the Charles River where Millennium Park in West Roxbury meets Cutler Park in Dedham and Needham is now so low that somebody who doesn't mind getting their calves wet - and maybe sinking into some mud - could easily wade across at its narrowest points.

-The river, never very deep in this stretch anyway, has receded so much in the current drought that wide swaths of former river bottom are now covered with new land plants, water lilies struggle to survive in mud - some are still managing to put out flowers - and everything from mussels and snails to old tires now lie exposed to the bleaching effects of the sun.
+The river, never very deep in this stretch anyway, has receded so much in the current drought that wide swaths of former river bottom are now covered with new land plants, water lilies struggle to survive in mud - some are still managing to put out flowers - and everything from mussels and snails to old tires that now lie exposed to the bleaching effects of the sun.
 With so little water flowing through this section of the river, all it takes is a stiff breeze to seemingly reverse the river's course.

 Water lily now more of a mud lily: